Recruitment and the impact of Coronavirus

 What will happen if the Government’s advice about Coronavirus changes?

 We are confident that we can continue to provide an excellent standard of service throughout this challenging period and we are here to offer our clients and candidates the best possible support.
-Preparations have been made to enable the business to continue to function effectively and the whole team are now working remotely.
-This transition should be seamless, but we ask you to bear with us for any short term disruption.
+Preparations have been made to enable the business to continue to function effectively, with a skeleton team working in the office and others working remotely.
 In the short term, face to face meetings will no longer take place.
-Head office in Gillingham is now closed.
-However, we are fully equipped for conference calls through Zoom and Skype and other modes of online communication.
+However, we are fully equipped for conference calls through Zoom and Skype and other modes of online communication, and are exploring platforms to speed up the process and flow of online interviewing.
 The telephones lines and emails are working and we plan to continue to operate our service as close to normal as we can possibly can achieve.

 Where can I access more information?